-Barnard has a degree in physical education from Delaware, and he earned a master's in education from Cortland.
+Barnard has a bachelor's degree in physical education and he earned his master's in education from Cortland.
 He resides in Chittenango with his wife Courtney and their four children: Collin, Brooke, Caleb and Brendon.

-Drew Bezek is in his second year as an assistant coach for the Hamilton College men's lacrosse team.
-Bezek was interim head coach for the Vassar College men's lacrosse team in 2011.
-He guided Vassar to the first Liberty League win in the Brewers' 10-year history in the conference.
+Drew Bezek is in his third year as an assistant coach for the Hamilton College men's lacrosse team.
+Bezek was the interim head coach at Vassar College in 2011.
+He guided Vassar to the first Liberty League win in the Brewers' history in the conference.
 A Vassar defenseman was an all-league selection.

 Bezek was a four-year letter winner at NCAA Division II Le Moyne College from 2007 to 2010.
 He was voted the Division II defensive player of the year in both 2009 and 2010.
 Bezek was a three-time first team All-American from 2008 to 2010.

 As a freshman in 2007, he helped the Dolphins capture the national championship and post an overall record of 15-2.
 During the next three seasons, Le Moyne was a combined 46-5 and appeared in the NCAA title game each year.
 Bezek was credited with 93 ground balls for his career.
 In each of his first three seasons, Le Moyne led Division II in scoring defense.

 Bezek graduated with a degree in business.
 He is from Lowville, N.Y., and attended Lowville High School.